sniklaus/sepconv-slomo/README.md

 For the Torch version of this work, please see: https://github.com/sniklaus/torch-sepconv

 ## setup
-To build the implementation and download the pretrained networks, run `bash install.bash` and make sure that you configured the `CUDA_HOME` environment variable.
-After successfully completeing this step, run `python run.py` to test it.
+To build the implementation and download the pre-trained networks, run `bash install.bash` and make sure that you configured the `CUDA_HOME` environment variable.
+After successfully completing this step, run `python run.py` to test it.
 Should you receive an error message regarding an invalid device function during execution, configure the utilized CUDA architecture within `install.bash` to something your graphics card supports.

 ## usage
 To run it on your own pair of frames, use the following command.
 You can either select the `l1` or the `lf` model, please see our paper for more details.